 Is the ground not absorbing water?
 There are a few conditions that can cause this issue

 Many Central Indian lawns have clay-based soil.
 Clay-based soil is dense causing poor drainage and will harden during Indiana’s hot summers.

 Lawns that sit low or have large dips or low lying areas can cause water to settle in these areas during heavy or long periods of rain.

-A heavy rains can cause standing water in your lawn.
+Heavy rains can cause standing water on your lawn.
 This can happen when rain falls faster than the soil can absorb it or when there are long rainy periods.